publiccodenet/about/activities/communication/communications-plan.md

 Our communications are in plain English, but we link to highly relevant pages in other languages, for example about our members’ work.

-Our communications should show to showcase the Foundation for Public Code as:
+Our communications should showcase the Foundation for Public Code as:

 * active, dynamic, getting things done
 * smart enough to be trusted with the importance and complexity of its work